-The most common program pursued by those interested in becoming NOC technicians is computer science bachelor's degree.
+The most common program pursued by those interested in becoming NOC technicians is a four-year computer science bachelor's degree.
 The curriculum includes core classes that teach students to recognize and troubleshoot a variety of networking errors and related issues.
 General education requirements also allow students to develop their communications skills so they are prepared to interact with clients in a variety of customer service situations.
+Students need only a high school diploma or GED to enroll.
 Although there are no licensure requirements for NOC technicians, graduates can become certified in specific programming languages or networking systems after graduation.

 Bachelor of Science in Computer Science

 A bachelor's degree program in computer science covers a broad spectrum of computer-based concepts.
-Students study programming, design, network administration and computer security.
-Much of the coursework is based on computer algorithms, theories and information technology.
-Programs require four years of study and include courses on:
+Students study programming, design, network administration, and computer security.
+Much of the coursework is based on computer algorithms, theories, and information technology.
+Programs include courses on:

 - Computer programming